jiamingluuu/notes/database/DDIA.md

 ## 1. Reliable, Scalable, and Maintainable Applications
 *Data-intensive*, on the contrary of compute-intensive, application is mainly responsible for:
-- store data (database)
+- Store data (database)
-- remember result of expensive operations (cache)
+- Remember result of expensive operations (cache)
-- allow users to search data by keywords and filter data (search indexes)
+- Allow users to search data by keywords and filter data (search indexes)
-- send a message (async) to another process (stream processing)
+- Send a message (async) to another process (stream processing)
-- periodically crunch a large amount of accumulated data (batch processing)
+- Periodically crunch a large amount of accumulated data (batch processing) In general, data-intensive applications enable jobs can be performed within loosely embedded nodes in a cluster, often demanding on IO throughput.

 ### Metrics of Distributed Systems
 #### Reliability